 You should start by looking at how your home life was.
 Homes that have parents who are addicted to drugs or alcohol are often in constant chaos.
 Unlike other more stable homes, the overall mood in these homes can change at the drop of a hat.
 Children who grow up in these homes often don’t know what to expect when they walk in the door after school, and this creates an unstable mentality for the rest of their lives in which they don’t know what to expect from any given situation.

-Kids Have To Grow Up Too Fast
+Kids Have to Grow Up Too Fast with an Addicted Parent